AvaloniaUI/Avalonia/Docs/architecture.md

 ## Core

 The Perspex core is split up into several assemblies.
-These assemblies are not separate because you will want to use them separately - they are separate to maintain separation of concerns and a layered architecture.
+Note that they're not separated like this because you will want to use them separately; they are separate to maintain separation of concerns and a layered architecture.
 It is fully possible that they will be ILMerged into a single assembly for distribution.

 The assemblies are as follows, from lowest to highest level: